 These symptoms, which grow worse throughout time, happen when cells producing dopamine, a chemical messenger involved in movement control and coordination, die.

-Although Parkinson’s is not considered terminal, an individual’s quality of life can decrease significantly as they have more difficulty walking and performing daily tasks such as driving, working, bathing and getting out of bed.
+Although Parkinson’s is not considered terminal, a person’s quality of life can decrease significantly as they have more difficulty walking and performing daily tasks such as driving, working, bathing and getting out of bed.

-Balance and walking problems make people with Parkinson’s disease susceptible to falls and fractures, while loss of independence can cause depression.
+Balance and walking problems make people with Parkinson’s susceptible to falls and fractures, while loss of independence and other Parkinson’s-related factors can cause depression.

-Medications widely are used to help patients manage symptoms.
-As with many chronic conditions, a healthy lifestyle that includes a nutritious diet, physical activity and social interaction seems to further help individuals with Parkinson’s maintain their quality of life.
+Medications are widely used to help patients manage symptoms.
+As with many chronic conditions, a healthy lifestyle that includes a nutritious diet, physical activity and social interaction seems to further help people with Parkinson’s maintain their quality of life.